hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/frames/CompositeCreatorFrame.rst

     :align: left

 The progress bar will update with each received image and it shows the global processing progress.
 The :py:data:`Abort` button will stop the AppRunner.
 Any data received by the Frame up to this point will be kept but the rest of the composite image will only consist of zeros.
-The progress bar and :py:data:`Abort` button will be hidden again after the Composite creation has finished.
+The progress bar and the :py:data:`Abort` button will be hidden again after the Composite creation has finished.

 .. note::
     After starting the AppRunner, it is normal that the first results need a few seconds to arrive because the new processes need to be started and load all required python packages.

 Show composite
 ^^^^^^^^^^^^^^